awsdocs/aws-config-developer-guide/doc_source/viewing-the-aws-config-dashboard.md

 # Viewing the AWS Config Dashboard<a name="viewing-the-aws-config-dashboard"></a>

-Use the **Dashboard** to see an overview of your resources, rules, and their compliance state and to visualize your AWS Config usage and success metrics with Amazon CloudWatch\.
-This page helps you quickly identify the top resources in your AWS account, what rules or resources are noncompliant, what traffic is driving your AWS Config usage, and key metrics for failures that have occured in your workflows\.
+Use the **Dashboard** to see an overview of your resources, rules, conformance packs, and their compliance states and to visualize your AWS Config usage and success metrics with Amazon CloudWatch\.
+This page helps you quickly identify the top resources in your AWS account, the conformance packs with the lowest level of compliance in your AWS account, what rules or resources are noncompliant in your AWS account, what traffic is driving your AWS Config usage, and key metrics for success and failure that have occured in your workflows\.

 **To use the AWS Config Dashboard**